should What does being a content creator mean and why is that important for your business?

 SET YOUR WEBSITE UP FOR SUCCESS

-As we outlined in detail in this post about maximizing your use of Twitter and automating and tracking your social media output, your goals for driving relevant search engine traffic to your sites web pages involves the following steps:
+Your goals for driving relevant search engine traffic to your sites web pages involve the following steps:

 - Create one page for EACH product of service